Azure/fleet/docs/troubleshooting/clusterResourcePlacementApplied.md

 In the `ClusterResourcePlacement` status, within the `failedPlacements` section for `kind-cluster-1`, we get a clear message as to why the resource failed to apply on the member cluster.
-Immediately preceding this in the conditions section, the `Applied` condition for `kind-cluster-1` is flagged as false, citing the `NotAllWorkHaveBeenApplied` reason.
+In the preceding `conditions` section, the `Applied` condition for `kind-cluster-1` is flagged as false and shows the `NotAllWorkHaveBeenApplied` reason.
-This signifies that the Work object intended for the member cluster `kind-cluster-1` has not been applied.
+This indicates that the Work object intended for the member cluster `kind-cluster-1` has not been applied.

-To gain more insights also take a look at the `work` object, please check this [section](#how-and-where-to-find-the-correct-work-resource) for more details,
+For more information, see this [section](#how-and-where-to-find-the-correct-work-resource).

 ### Work status of kind-cluster-1:
 ```